 At Covenant, students are instructed in the fundamentals of music theory and vocal and instrumental music, and are encouraged to select some area of vocal or instrumental music to pursue in depth.
 Students develop an awareness of and appreciation for various musical styles and forms.
 They listen to the works of great composers, learn about the history of the works and the relationship between music and culture, and describe and discuss their opinions of the works.

 In the logic stage of music, students are given the opportunity to order music knowledge in a variety of ways.
-In music history, they will trace the development of music practices and put these developments into a historical and philosophical context.
+In music history, they will trace the development of music throughout time in its historical context.
 In music theory, they will be challenged to further their understanding of language and notation of music.
 In music performance, they will be introduced to hymns and songs from the various historical periods of music.

 In the rhetoric stage of music, students are provided with opportunities to put into practice all that they have learned in the grammar and logic stages.
 The rhetoric stage focuses mainly on performance as well as the continuation of music theory, composition, and conducting.
 This course is designed to meet the musical needs and interests of the serious music student, students who desire to further their knowledge of music, or for students who intend to enter the ministry.